chinapedia/wikipedia.abstract.en/Page/Metrication.md

 Chronology and status of conversion by country

-Countries by current metrication status: _Links in the COUNTRY point to articles about metrication in that country._[76]
+_Links in the COUNTRY point to articles about metrication in that country._[76]

 [TABLE]